-It is a distinct pleasure to provide a foreword for the Annotated Code of Criminal Procedure (Annotated Code) - the first publication in Cambodia's recent history to annotate a Cambodian law with relevant national and international jurisprudence.
-While it may be a groundbreaking resource for Cambodia, at the international level, the Annotated Code reflects a long-established tradition in both common and civil law traditions to produce annotated codes.
+It is a distinct pleasure to provide a foreword for the second edition of the Annotated Code of Criminal Procedure (Annotated Code).
+The Annotated Code was the first publication in Cambodia's recent history to annotate a Cambodian code with relevant national and international jurisprudence.
+While it might have been a groundbreaking resource for Cambodia, at the international level, the Annotated Code reflects a long-established tradition in both common and civil law traditions to produce annotated codes.
 Indeed, all over the world, annotated codes are considered to be indispensible tools, not only for legal practitioners but for anyone interested in knowing how the law is applied in practice.

 Article 31 of the Cambodian Constitution directly incorporates all of the international human rights treaties to which Cambodia is a party into the national law.
 The Annotated Code is a concrete contribution towards the application of that article.
 Drawing on examples of jurisprudence from the Extraordinary Chambers in the Courts of Cambodia, the United Nations, Europe and France, it offers detailed guidance on how articles in the Code of Criminal Procedure can be interpreted in a way that is compliant with human rights standards.
+Because of the importance of the Annotated Code for legal practitioners, the Office of the High Commissioner for Human Rights in Cambodia decided to update it to ensure that the most recent jurisprudence from these bodies are reflected in the text.

-I have no doubt that the Annotated Code will encourage a shift in Cambodian legal practice through enhanced legal reasoning, increased references to jurisprudence, and the future production of similar resources for other fields of law.
+I have no doubt that the second edition of the Annotated Code will continue encouraging a shift in Cambodian legal practice through enhanced legal reasoning, increased references to jurisprudence, and the future production of similar resources for other fields of law.
 I am certain that over the years, tools such as this will immeasurably improve the delivery of justice in Cambodia.

-The Office of the High Commissioner for Human Rights in Cambodia takes enormous pride from its contributions to this long overdue effort.
-On behalf of the Office, I would like to acknowledge the generous support of the British Embassy in Phnom Penh, the United States Agency for International Development, as well as the East-West Management Institute, without which this publication would not have been possible.
-I would also like to express appreciation to the countless organisations and individuals who worked tirelessly over the past three years to transform this idea into reality.
+On behalf of the Office, I would like to acknowledge the generous support of the British Embassy in Phnom Penh, the United States Agency for International Development, as well as the East-West Management Institute, without which the Annotated Code would not have been possible.
+I would also like to acknowledge the support of the Raoul Wallenberg Institute for Human Rights and the Swiss Agency for Development and Cooperation (SDC), for making the publication of the second edition of the Annotated Code possible.
+Finally, I would like to express appreciation to the countless organisations and individuals who worked tirelessly over the past several years to transform the idea of an Annotated Code into reality.